LeviusBI/Python_BI_2022/HW_sysos/README.md

 The use of downloadable third-party modules is prohibited.
 Only the standard library can be used (except for the subprocess module).
 6. Running scripts should be possible without the python command (i.e. ./wc.py file.txt instead of python wc.py file.txt)

-Programs required for implementation (7 points for each):
+Programs required (7 points for each):

 1. wc with options -l -w -c
 2. ls with -a option
 3. sort without options
-4. rm with -r option
+4. rm with option -r

-Dependencies can be found in requirements.txt.
-Before running scripts, please write `pip install -r requirements.txt`.